easy-apps-xyz/docs/resources/privacypolicy.md

 ### 3.1 Service Operation and Delivery

-We use collected information to:
+We use the collected information to:
 - Operate, maintain, and improve the Service
 - Execute bot commands and features
 - Process application submissions and workflows